mrcrypster/datachild/articles/fulltext-search-sphinx-clickhouse.md

 )
 ENGINE = MergeTree ORDER BY ()
 ```
-* `uuid` - this column will have unique UUID for each record,
+* `uuid` - this column will have a unique UUID for each record,
-* `DEFAULT` - this allows to specify expression to use if the column is ommited during data insert.
+* `DEFAULT` - this allows specifying expression to use if the column is omitted during data insert.

-Now we can ask Sphinx to save `uuid` column value during indexing and return it when searching.
+Now we can ask Sphinx to save the `uuid` column value during indexing and return it when searching.

 ### Sphinx index configuration